Nurse Educator Interest Groups

 What kind of activities might members undertake?

-Members may select one or more key issues where concerted group action may be valuable, and undertake any of the following activities:
+Members may select one or more key issues toward which concerted group action may be valuable and undertake any of the following activities:

-• Create an article to heighten visibility, celebrate successes, and advance knowledge around key areas
+• Create an article to heighten visibility, celebrate successes, and advance knowledge of key areas.

-• Plan a webinar to deepen understanding of critical issues and engage in national discussions on hot topics (limit of 1 per year)
+• Plan a webinar (limit of one per year) to deepen understanding of critical issues and engage in national discussions on hot topics.

 How do I become a member?